jnktsj/DNApi/README.md

 ## Limitations
 DNApi has a few limitations on 3′ adapter prediction:
-* Poly(A) or other low-complexity 3′ adapters can't be predicted due to the low-complexity k-mer filtering step
+* Poly(A) or other low-complexity 3′ adapters can't be predicted due to the low-complexity k-mer filtering step.
-* Prediction accuracy will drop if the gel-extracted lengths of RNAs are long enough to be sequenced, i.e. if less 3′ adapters are in FASTQ
+* Prediction accuracy will drop if gel-extracted lengths of RNAs are long enough to be sequenced, i.e. if few 3′ adapters are in FASTQ.
-* DNApi can't do de-multiplexing
+* DNApi can't do de-multiplexing.